jml/code.mumak.net/content/2016-10-16-haskell-servant-template.md

 * deployment
 * command-line parsing

-These are mostly boring, but essential.
+These are largely boring, but nearly essential.
 Logs and monitoring give you visibility into the code's behaviour in production, tests and continuous integration help you make sure you don't break it, and, of course, you need some way of actually shipping code to users.
-As an engineer who cares deeply about running code in production, all of these are pretty much the bare minimum for me to be able to deploy something to my users.
+As an engineer who cares deeply about running code in production, these are pretty much the bare minimum for me to be able to deploy something to my users.

 The [cookiecutter](https://cookiecutter.readthedocs.io/) template
 at [gh:jml/servant-template](https://github.com/jml/servant-template) creates